SpecFlowOSS/SpecFlow/docs/Getting-Started/Getting-Started-With-A-New-Project.md

     public void GivenTheFirstNumberIs(int number)
 ```

-3. To initialize the calculator with this number, replace `ScenarioContext.Current.Pending();` in the step definition as follows:
+3. To initialize the calculator with this number, replace `_scenarioContext.Pending();` in the step definition as follows:

 ```csharp
     [Given("the first number is (.*)")]